 Survivors of Capt.
-James Cook’s last voyage put in at Canton, China, with hundreds of sea otter furs obtained in trade from Northwest Coast Indians.
+James Cook’s last voyage put docked at Canton, China, with hundreds of sea otter furs obtained in trade from Northwest Coast Indians.
 The Chinese, accustomed to dealing with Russian traders who knew the value of luxurious pelts, offered a price that astounded Cook’s British sailors.
 Word spread quickly, precipitating a flood of commercial ships to Alaskan waters.
-All along, the Russians had been building an Alaskan wilderness empire that extended from the Aleutian Islands to Fort Ross, an outpost north of San Francisco.
+As this interest was developing internationally, the Russians were already building an Alaskan wilderness empire that extended from the Aleutian Islands to Fort Ross, an outpost north of San Francisco.

 While the Hudson’s Bay Company was trading in the Canadian north, the Russian-American Company was operating quietly and successfully on America’s Northwest Coast.
 Alexander Baranov, the first chief manager, headed a lucrative fur enterprise while expanding Imperial Russia’s territory as far down the Pacific coast as Spanish and British forces would tolerate.
 Baranov’s quest took him from his first headquarters on Kodiak Island southeast to the Tlingit village of Shee Atika, which, in 1804, the Russians replaced with their own settlement, New Archangel (Novo Archangelsk), later called Sitka.